 - Genetics, whether or not the symptoms appeared in your parents

 - For any given condition, factors like location in the spine, co-occurring spine conditions, and severity of the condition can affect recommended procedures.
-For more information on some of the procedures North American Spine may recommend for a herniated disc, see the following:
+For more information on some, but not all, of the procedures North American Spine may recommend, see the following:

 - Epidural Steroid Injection: Epidural steroid injections are shots of corticosteroids in the epidural space near the spinal cord.
 They are aimed at reducing inflammation and easing pain.
 Read more.
 If conservative treatment has not provided lasting relief, see if you're a candidate for one of our proven procedures to treat herniated disc(s).
 Most are performed through an incision one inch or less in size.

 - Discectomy: A discectomy is designed to significantly reduce—or completely eliminate—pain caused by herniated or bulging discs that are impinging on nerves or nerve roots.
 Read more.

 - Laminotomy/ Laminectomy: A laminotomy and laminectomy are minimally invasive procedures performed to relieve excessive pressure on the spinal cord or its associated nerve roots caused by degenerative...
 Read more.

 - Cervical Foraminotomy: Cervical foraminotomy is a minimally invasive surgical procedure in which a small piece of bone and/or soft tissue is removed in the cervical spine to...
 Read more.
 For a severely herniated disc that has caused spinal instability, our highly trained surgeons perform minimally invasive stabilization surgeries that provide much quicker recovery than traditional, open spine surgery.